andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

 ## Instead of…

-...having your database do more work than it needs to.
+…having your database do more work than it needs to.

 ## Use…

-...database indexes when you query on foreign keys and for queries over multiple fields.
+…database indexes when you query on foreign keys and for queries over multiple fields.

 ```ruby
 class AddRecommendedIndexes < ActiveRecord::Migration[5.1]